 Attraction opens up in late September.
 A realistic and horrifying show put on as a charity benefit.
 Attraction is open Friday, Saturday, and Sunday nights in October plus a couple other nights near Halloween.
 This is an all updated haunt at their same location facility.
 Most of the haunt is indoors.

 Georgetown Morgue Haunted House - Seattle, WA

 Season begins in late September.
 Located at the old Georgetown Morgue, The attraction runs Friday and Saturday nights in September and Thursday through Sundays in October.
 Doors generally open at 7 pm.
 Check schedule on website for both opening and closing times which vary greatly by day.
 Admission is $24 but combo options and discounts available.
 Upon delving deeper into the bowels of the Georgetown Morgue earlier this year, We unearthed a terrifying secret buried far beneath the blood splattered floor boards.
 Come take a tour and see what our Janitor’s Rigger and Mortis have been hiding all these years.
 Wonder below at your own risk to see if you can escape the body strewn sewers and private janitorial quarters of the Georgetown Morgue.

 Haunted Nightmare at the Nile - Mountlake Terrace, WA

 Kitsap Haunted Fairgrounds - Bremerton, WA

 The fun begins in early October.
-The Kitsap Haunted Fairgrounds has been open for 15 years.
-The fairgrounds are open Friday and Saturday nights in October plus Halloween.
+The Kitsap Haunted Fairgrounds has been open for 19 years.
+The Haunt is open Friday and Saturday nights in October plus Halloween.
 The open times are 6 pm to 11 pm.
-Tickets are $15, or lights on at 5 pm for $5.
-All proceeds benefit North Kitsap Rotary projects.
-New attractions are Slaughter House and Zombie Paintball.
+New attractions include zombie paintball and the haunted house.

 Mill Creek Haunted Hollow - Mill Creek, WA